-- Eleventh son of Jacob and the elder of two sons of Rachel (Genesis 30:24).
+- He was the eleventh son of Jacob and the elder of two sons of Rachel (Genesis 30:24).
 Joseph’s life can be divided into five phases of his life.

-Q. What can we learn about Joseph in the bible?
+Q. What can we learn about Joseph from Genesis 37:1-4?

 - Joseph was seventeen years old.
 He was a shepherd.

 - He did not participate in his brothers’ misconducts.
-In fact, he brought reports of their mischief to his father.
+In fact, he brought the reports of their mischief to his father, Jacob.

 - His brothers hated him for this reason and could not even talk with him well.